dkormalev/cefal/README.md

  * `filter()` is better than `std::erase_if` for mutable lists of move-efficient types, especially when more than half of elements are accepted (more accepted - bigger the gap in favor of `filter()`)
  * `filter()` is on par with `std::erase_if` in case of immutable vector of small types and in case of all other mutable containers not mentioned above
  * For immutable containers `filter()` is either on par or better than `std::erase_if`.
 Less elements are accepted - bigger the gap for in favor of `filter()` (up to 10x in case of 10% elements accepted)
+ * Benchmarks for mapping to another inner type also exist in source codes (not added here for brevity).
+For immutable containers they show pretty much the same results (i.e. almost equal between cefal and std).
+Mutable cefal benchmarks for move-effective types though shows 1.5x-2x better performance on all containers except unordered_set.

-As a general conclusion: there are for sure few cases where cefal shows itself worse than direct usage of std algorithm (not tremendously though), but there are also a lot of cases where cefal works faster by 1-2 orders of magnitude (especially in case of move-efficient types) and in remaininf cases it is on par with std.
+As a general conclusion: there are for sure few cases where cefal shows itself worse than direct usage of std algorithm (not tremendously though), but there are also a lot of cases where cefal works faster by 1-2 orders of magnitude (especially in case of move-efficient types) and in remaining cases it is on par with std.

 Cefal still lacks laziness though, but it can be fixed with ranges coming to std libraries.